AnthonyGress/Team-generator/README.md

   npm start
   ```

-  Answer all of the prompts and then a README file will be written into the same directory using the answers you provided.
+  Answer all of the prompts and then 2 files will be written into the dist directory.
+Creating a webpage using the information you provided.

   ## Tests